williampruden/sequelize-associations/03_one-to-one/README.md

 ```
 Don't forget to `sequelize db:migrate`!

-The reason we placed the userId as our foreign key in the Passport model was in attempt to make it optional data.
+The reason we placed the `userId` as our foreign key in the Passport model was in an attempt to make it optional data.
 Who knows what app we are going to end up building here but I would imagine that not every User would need to have a Passport.
-Since its "optional" or "sparse" data we can create that one to one relationship in order to save space and create efficiency.
+Since its "optional" or "sparse" data we can create that One-to-One relationship in order to save space and create efficiency.

 Go ahead and test this on your own.
 - Create a User in Postman.